IDeA Program Meeting Webinar

-List of Allowable Major Equipment for Alteration and Renovation Projects of IDeA Program [PDF, 352KB]
+IDeA Program Allowable Major Equipment for Alteration and Renovation Projects [PDF]

-The Institutional Development Award (IDeA) program builds research capacities in states that historically have had low levels of NIH funding by supporting basic, clinical, and translational research; faculty development; and infrastructure improvements.
-The program also enhances the ability of investigators to compete successfully for additional research funding and serves the research needs of medically underserved communities.
+The Institutional Development Award (IDeA) is a congressionally mandated program that builds research capacity in states that historically have had low levels of NIH funding.
+It supports competitive basic, clinical, and translational research, faculty development, and infrastructure improvements.
+The program aims to strengthen an institution’s ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and enable clinical and translational research that addresses the needs of medically underserved communities.

 Connect With Us: